Evolving in Tasks: Empowering the Multi-modality Large Language Model as the Computer Use Agent: Introduction

 Despite significant progress in the field of intelligent agents, building robust agents for real-world deployment remains highly challenging, particularly in scenarios that involve complex multimodal reasoning and dynamic, uncertain environments.
+For example, when operating websites, there are always some pop-up advertisements, and their contents vary from time to time.
 One of the most critical challenges in training intelligent agents is acquiring high-quality data.
 Current mainstream data construction approaches predominantly rely on manually designed task templates and annotations.
 This process is not only costly and difficult to scale but also often fails to meet the semantic coverage and diversity required by complex tasks.
 Moreover, real-world tasks typically involve multi-step, long-horizon interactions, where informative reward signals only emerge after completing the entire task or passing through several key steps.
 Such sparse reward settings make it difficult for the agent to establish a clear correlation between individual actions and final outcomes, leading to suboptimal task performance.
 However, when handling complex GUI tasks, encoding image data often requires processing a large sequence of tokens, many of which contribute minimally to task execution and reasoning but incur significant computational costs.
 In addition, existing reasoning mechanisms frequently depend on external models to assist in evaluating and selecting trajectories.
 This reliance introduces significant computational overhead and increases system complexity, further limiting the efficiency and scalability of the overall agent architecture.